weswu8/blobfs-win/README.md

 ## Tips
 * the block blob is read only by default. marked with read only flag in the popup properties windows.
-* the append blob is marked with the normal file without the read only flag in the popup properties windows.
+* the append blob is marked with the normal file without the read only flag in the popup properties windows. caution: append blob is designed for programmable access, not for windows UI, so if you open a append file in windows UI and save it again, this will lead to the duplicated content.
 * For container creation in windows UI, this will fail if your windows are non-english. this is by design from azure. you can use cli to create it, mkdir newcontainer

 ## How to create a append blob

+caution again: append blob is designed for programmable access, not for windows UI, so if you open a append file in windows UI and save it again, this will lead to the duplicated content.

 * Programming way